 where $\YY$ runs through formal models of $\Y$.
-Note that this property uniquely determines $\XX^\rig$ by the rigid analytic Yoneda lemma \cite[Lemma~7.1.5]{dejong:crysdieubyformalrigid}, and (the adic space associated to) $\XX^\rig$ coincides with the generic fibre of the adic space associated to the formal scheme $\XX$; \emph{cf.} \cite[Proposition~2.2.2]{ScholzeWeinstein:RZ}.
+This property uniquely determines $\XX^\rig$ by the rigid analytic Yoneda lemma \cite[Lemma~7.1.5]{dejong:crysdieubyformalrigid}, so the adic space associated to Berthelot's generic fibre $\XX^\rig$ coincides with Huber's construction of the generic fibre of the adic space associated to the formal scheme $\XX$; \emph{cf.} \cite[Proposition~2.2.2]{ScholzeWeinstein:RZ}.

 \begin{rmksub} Let $K$ be a complete extension of $K_0$ (with rank~$1$ valuation), and let $\fo_K$ denote its valuation.
 (We will often use $C$ instead of $K$ for algebraically closed complete extension of $\Qp$.)
 Then one can check without difficulty that any point $x:\Spa(K,\fo_K) \ra \XX^\rig$ comes from a unique map $x: \Spf\fo_K\ra\XX$ of formal schemes, also denoted by $x$. \end{rmksub}